 But these costs could potentially be recouped from increased playtime in an improved golf course.
-Golf-course architect Forrest Richardson, who spoke to the council Monday, said the designs seek to use the trees and the landscape to the course's advantage and create areas of native habitat.
+Proposed changes include removal of existing turf and addition of native grasses.
+Golf-course architect Forrest Richardson, who presented the designs to the council Monday, said the designs seek to use the trees and the landscape to the course's advantage and create areas of native habitat.
 The effect would be a more links-style course.

 Councilman Pat Burt praised the design's integration of the course and the Baylands.

 "You're rebuilding an ecosystem and tying it right in with the recreational system," Burt said.

 Burt also proposed considering using a portion of the golf course site for playing fields.
 The city, he said, has very expensive land and few options for building these much needed facilities.
 He advocated exploring using 15 acres at the course for multiple playing fields.